jeppeter/py-obcode/README.md

 >  this project is to obfuscated for the c code

 ## release history
+* Nov 27th 2018 release 0.2.6 to fixup bug when used OB_MMAP to include OB_PATCH
 * Nov 16th 2018 release 0.2.4 to make the unpatch coding in the elf and pe format
 * Oct 29th 2018 release 0.2.2 to make OB_MIXED_STR OB_MIXED_STR_SPEC OB_MIXED_WSTR OB_MIXED_WSTR_SPEC ok
 * Oct 25th 2018 release 0.1.8 to make OB_CONSTANT_STR OB_CONSTANT_STR_SPEC OB_CONSTANT_WSTR OB_CONSTANT_WSTR_SPEC